viniciuschan/logistics-api/README.md

 # Getting Started

-I've prepared an easy way to run this project locally:
+I prepared an easy way to run this project locally:

 1. Clone this repository:
 ```